 You cannot control how others think of you.

-But you can control how hard you work.
-You have 100 percent control of this situation.
-When you do not work hard the only person blame is the man or woman in the mirror.
+But you can always control how hard you work.
+When you do not work hard the only person to blame is the man or woman in the mirror.

 If you truly want to change your body then inconsistently winging it at the gym through a couple lame workouts each week will not do it.
 You are going to have to go through some pain and commit to the process to earn a new, stand-out physique!

 If you truly want to start your business, you cannot just talk about it.
 You have to do all of the heavy lifting to get the train moving.
-You will have to do all of things that nobody including you wants to do.
-No one else is going to make your business a success except you.
+You will have to do all of the things that nobody including you wants to do as no one else is going to make your business a success except you.

 If you truly want to become a better athlete then you cannot quit if you get cut.
 You cannot quit if you lose.
 You have to use your failures as motivation to come back and dominate your competition.